Nominalization: Definition, examples, and how to improve your writing

 Adverbs to nouns

-While less frequent, some adverbs can be traced to nominal roots or function within nominal phrases.
+While less frequent, some adverbs can be traced to nominal roots or function within nominal phrases to add precision.

-• Example: “He arrived timely” (adverbial use) vs. “The timeliness of his arrival” (nominalized).
+• Example: “He arrived timely” (adverbial) vs. “The timeliness of his arrival” (nominalized).

 When to use nominalization in your writing

-Nominalization is not “bad” grammar; in fact, it is essential for several writing goals:
+Nominalization is not “bad” grammar.
+In fact, it is essential for several professional writing goals:

-If the result of an action is more important than who performed it, nominalization is the perfect tool.
+3. To shift sentence focus: If the result of an action is more important than who performed it, nominalization is the ideal tool.

 The “zombie nouns” warning: When nominalization goes wrong

-Linguist Helen Sword famously called over-nominalized words “zombie nouns” because they can suck the life out of your prose.
+Linguist Helen Sword famously called over-nominalized words zombie nouns because they can suck the life out of your prose.
+When you turn active verbs into heavy nouns, your writing can become stagnant and difficult to read.

 • Wordiness: It often takes more words to say the same thing.